AdobeDocs/experience-manager-cloud-service.en/help/forms/use-custom-fonts.md

    >[!NOTE]
    >
-   >Whenever you deploy an updated .jar file to add or remove custom fonts to local deplyment environment, stop and start the docker-based SDK environment.
+   >Whenever you deploy an updated  custom fonts .jar file to local deplyment environment, re-start the docker-based SDK environment.